Chase Sapphire Reserve® Review: Best Card for Frequent Travelers

 In this Chase Sapphire Reserve review, we’ll explore whether the card’s benefits outweigh the fees for your particular situation.
 Let’s take a closer look!

-- 3X Points on Travel & Dining – Get 3X points on travel after the $300 credit has been earned.
-You’ll always get 3X points on restaurant spending while receiving 1X points on everything else.
+- Earn Up to 10x Points on Spending: Get 10x points on hotels and rental cars and 5x points on air travel purchased through Chase Ultimate Rewards after the $300 credit has been earned.
+You’ll also get 3x points on dining and other travel spending while receiving 1x points on everything else.

-- $100 Credit Toward Global Entry or TSA Pre√: This card offers a $100 credit toward enrollment fees for Global Entry and TSA Pre√.
+- $100 Credit Toward Global Entry or TSA Precheck: This card offers a $100 credit toward enrollment fees for Global Entry and TSA Precheck.
 Just pay the fee with your card to receive the reimbursement.

 - No Foreign Transaction Fees: Like with any decent travel card, the card does not charge foreign transaction fees.